nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 For the full `NginxConfig` message definition, see this [file](https://github.com/nginx/agent/blob/main/sdk/proto/nginx.proto).

-### Authentication
+### Encryption

-The agent and control plane will mutually authenticate each other using mTLS.
-We will store the server and client certificates, key pairs, and CA certificates in Kubernetes Secrets.
-The user will install the Secrets in the `nginx-gateway`namespace under the following names:
+The agent and control plane communication channel will be encrypted.
+We will store the server certificate, key pair, and CA certificate in Kubernetes Secrets.
+The user will install the Secrets in the `nginx-gateway` namespace under the following names:

-- `nginx-gateway-cert`: This Secret will contain the TLS certificate and private key that the control plane will use to serve gRPC traffic, as well as the CA bundle that validates the agent’s certificate.
+- `nginx-gateway-cert`: This Secret will contain the TLS certificate and private key that the control plane will use to serve gRPC traffic.
-- `nginx-agent-cert`: This Secret will contain the TLS certificate and private key that the agent will use to connect to the control plane, as well as the CA bundle that validates the control plane’s certificate.
+- `nginx-agent-cert`: This Secret will contain the CA bundle that validates the control plane’s certificate.

 The Secrets will be mounted to the control plane and agent containers, respectively.
 If desired, we can make the Secret names and mount path configurable via flags.
 For production, we will direct the user to provide their own certificates.
 For development and testing purposes, we will provide a self-signed default certificate.
-In order to be secure by default, NKG should generate the default keypair during installation using a Kubernetes Job.
+In order to be secure by default, NKG should generate the default certificates and keypair during installation using a Kubernetes Job.

 #### Certificate Rotation